 As you find your ideal fabric glue match, you get bogged down.
-It’s because you know nothing, how to use it or apply.
+It’s because you know nothing, about how to use or apply it.
 That’s why I’m are here with my fabric mod-podge quick guide to realize your classic decoupage dream.

 Let’s grace the master in the craft of mod podge!

 - What is Mod Podge Used for?